2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 For quick rarity checks on your 2012 quarters, the CoinValueChecker App provides instant analysis based on mint mark, grade, and current market demand.

-Key Features of The 2012 Quarter
+Key Features of the 2012 Quarter

 The Obverse Of The 2012 Quarter

-Standard inscriptions surround the portrait.
-“UNITED STATES OF AMERICA” curves along the top rim, while “QUARTER DOLLAR” appears at the bottom.
-“LIBERTY” is positioned to the left of Washington’s profile, and “IN GOD WE TRUST” sits right the portrait.
+Standard inscriptions surround the portrait: “UNITED STATES OF AMERICA” curves along the top rim, “QUARTER DOLLAR” appears at the bottom, “LIBERTY” sits to the left of Washington’s profile, and “IN GOD WE TRUST” appears to the right of the portrait.
+The mint mark — P, D, or S — is located on the obverse just behind Washington’s hair ribbon.

 The Reverse Of The 2012 Quarter

 El Yunque (Puerto Rico): A coquí tree frog sits on a leaf with a Puerto Rican parrot positioned behind epiphyte plants, representing the rainforest’s biodiversity.
+El Yunque was the 11th coin in the America the Beautiful series.

 Chaco Culture (New Mexico): Two elevated kivas from the Chetro Ketl Complex appear with canyon walls, symbolizing ancient Puebloan architecture.
+The design was the 12th coin in the series, and Chetro Ketl alone required over 500,000 man-hours to construct between A.D.
+850 and 1250.

 Hawaii Volcanoes (Hawaii): An active eruption from Kilauea Volcano’s east rift demonstrates the park’s geological activity.
+This was the 14th ATB quarter overall, established in 1916.

 Other Features Of The 2012 Quarter